Oh no! That’s frustrating. Here’s a few reasons why you may have been charged on the wrong card:

-Amazon charges you when they dispatch your item(s), rather than when you place your order.
-That means that you will be charged on the card that is selected at the time of dispatch.
-We realise this is hard to predict, which is why we are building a feature to move charges to a different card (see below).
+Amazon charge you when they dispatch your item(s), rather than when you placed your order.
+That means that you will be charged on the card that is selected in-app at the time of dispatch.

 In the event that the wrong card is charged, you can use Go Back in Time to change the card you paid on to another card in your Curve app.

 Some merchants will occasionally process your purchases "offline" - these merchants are typically: hotels, airlines, Japanese retailers and American restaurants (when tipping).
 Transport for London (TfL) will often also send through "offline" transactions.

 Some merchants send an authorisation at the time you present your card.
 Then, they let it expire and then send a separate “offline” transaction a few days later.

 This can show as 2 (or more) charges on your account.
 However, don’t worry, in these cases, you’ll only be charged by Curve once.

 If you notice that you've been charged on the wrong card, you can Go Back in Time to move the transaction back to the right card!

 With Go Back in Time, you can move transactions from one card to another after you've paid.
 It’s free to use and you can move any purchase under £5,000 with your Curve card up to 90 days after it was made.

 You can read more about Go Back in Time here.

 If you’re still having trouble with a transaction, please raise a ticket in-app or email us at email@example.com, we’re happy to help!